MooncoonDev/AI-Powered-SRS-Workflow-Generation/README.md

 ### Hardware Requirements

-- Nvidia GeForce A100 GPU (used in this experiment)
+- At least a Nvidia GeForce A100 GPU.

 ### Software Requirements